bbauska/W3Cx-2of5/README.md

 <h3>Course Outline:</h3>

-Quickly learn the basics of Web design and style to give your Web sites a professional look and feel, by just following these 6 modules!
+<p>Quickly learn the basics of Web design and style to give your Web sites
+a professional look and feel, by just following these 6 modules!</p>
 <ul>
 <li>The first set of lessons are available under <b>"Module 1: My first Web page in HTML5"</b>.</li>
 </ul>